 2) Plants arrive as dormant starts.
 Expect them to be dry and/or pale in color due to dormancy and shipping.
 They are very hardy and will thrive if cared for properly.

-4) Plants are shipped via the U.S. Postal Service within the continental U.S. Please provide a street address if ordering the larger sizes.
+4) Plants are shipped via the U.S. Postal Service within the continental U.S. Please provide a physical UPS address if ordering 11 or more bunches.

 5) Plants are shipped via UPS to AK and HI.
 Please provide a street address.